apache/spark/dev/README_RELEASE_HELM_CHART.md

 This should produce results similar to the below.
 The "Good signature from ..." is indication that the signatures are correct.
 Do not worry about the "not certified with a trusted signature" warning.
-Most of the certificates used by release managers are self signed, that's why you get this warning.
-By importing the server in the previous step and importing it via ID from [KEYS](https://dist.apache.org/repos/dist/release/airflow/KEYS) page, you know that this is a valid Key already.
+Most of the certificates used by release managers are self-signed, and that's why you get this warning.
+By importing the key either from the server in the previous step or from the [KEYS](https://dist.apache.org/repos/dist/release/airflow/KEYS) page, you know that this is a valid key already.
+To suppress the warning you may edit the key's trust level by running `gpg --edit-key <key id> trust` and entering `5` to assign trust level `ultimate`.

 ```
 Checking airflow-1.0.0.tgz.asc